 Implementation status The discrepancy Assessment item Yes No Description with the Corporate Governance Best Practice Principles for TWSE/TPEx Listed Companies and the underlying reasons internal standards to prohibit insiders from using undisclosed information to trade securities on the market?
 Rule Governing the Prevention of Insider Trading, which prohibits insiders from using undisclosed information to trade securities on the market. discrepancy 3.
 Composition and responsibilities of the Board of Directors (1) Does the Board of Directors set up and implement a diversity policy and specific management objective in respect of its composition?
 Yes (1) The Company has established the Code of Practice for Corporate Governance with a diversified approach.
 The Company's articles of association have stipulated a nomination system for election of directors to ensure the diversity and independence of its members.
 According to the specific management objective of the diversity policy, an independent Director with a professional background in the legal field has been added.
 The Company completed the re-election of seven Directors of the fifth session of the Board of Directors at the regular general meeting held on 12 June 2020, and voluntarily appointed one independent Director, in addition to that required by the laws.
-Mr. Jeng Shih Rong, the new independent Directors account for 57% and Directors who are also employees account for 29% of the total number of members of the Board of Directors are aged 61~70 and two No substantial discrepancy
+Mr. Jeng Shih Rong, the new independent Director as elected and appointed, has a professional background in the legal field.
+The management objective has thus been achieved.
+Currently, independent Directors account for 57% and Directors who are also employees account for 29% of the total number of members of the Board of Directors.
+One Director is aged 71~80, four No substantial discrepancy